cp-algorithms/cp-algorithms/src/dynamic_programming/intro-to-dp.md

 }
 ```

-Note that we've changed the constant from $MAXN$ TO $MAX_SAVE$.
+Note that we've changed the constant from *MAXN* TO *MAX_SAVE*.
 This is because the total number of elements we need to have access to is only 3.
 It no longer scales with the size of input and is, by definition, $O(1)$ memory.
-Additionally, we use a common trick (using the modulo operator) only maintain the values we need.
+Additionally, we use a common trick (using the modulo operator) only maintaining the values we need.

 That's it.
 That's the basics of dynamic programming: Don't repeat work you've done before.

-One of the tricks to getting better at dynamic programming is to study some of the classic examples:
+One of the tricks to getting better at dynamic programming is to study some of the classic examples.

+## Classic Dynamic Programming Problems
 - 0-1 Knapsack
 - Subset sum
 - Longest Increasing Subsequence
 - Counting all possible paths from top left to bottom right corner of a matrix
-- Longest Common Subsequence (though suffix automatons are faster)
+- Longest Common Subsequence
 - Longest Path in a Directed Acyclic Graph (DAG)
 - Coin Change
 - Longest Palindromic Subsequence
 - Rod Cutting
+- Edit Distance

 Of course, the most important trick is to practice.